KevinT02/PICLineFollower/README.md

 # Pic-LineFollower
 Uses the pic16f684 to execute the line follower code written in assembly.

+# QTI Sensor
+Outputs 1 when sees a black and outputs a 0 when it sees a white